nalapati/sdc-advanced-lane-finding/README.md

 ![alt tag](https://raw.githubusercontent.com/nalapati/sdc-advanced-lane-finding/master/straight_lines1_undistort.jpg)

 ## Use color transforms, gradients, etc., to create a thresholded binary image.
 Thresholding is done in Cell 31 in the notebook, after tuning and experimentation the binary image is a combination of a thresholded image after applying sobel edge detection along the X direction with a kernel size of 7 and the red channel and using a thresolded saturation channel (converting BGR to HLS) and using a threshold of (90, 255).
+A trick here is to also threshold the L(lightness) channel so as to ignore dark sections, this worked really well with shadow regions.

 ![alt tag](https://raw.githubusercontent.com/nalapati/sdc-advanced-lane-finding/master/thresholded_images.jpg)